Group Management Overview

-Group Management allows administrators to logically organize devices, enrich them with custom metadata, and apply configurations consistently across monitoring, alerts, and analytics.
-It plays a critical role in Alerting, AIOps, Maintenance Mode, and reporting.
+Group Management enables administrators to organize devices into logical structures, enrich them with custom metadata, and apply configurations consistently across monitoring, alerting, analytics, and reporting.
+It is a foundational feature used across Alerting, AIOps, Maintenance Mode, and dashboards to ensure devices are managed in a structured and scalable way.

 Navigate to Settings